 - 1. All students and faculty members of East Central University are invited to attend any all-school functions.
 Closed functions may be limited. - 2.
 All organized social functions sponsored by student organizations must be chaperoned by a registered University faculty or staff sponsor.
-The members of the various organizations have the responsibility of obtaining chaperones for their activities.
-Chaperones should arrive before the activities begin and remain until all participants depart.
-During the time they are present, the staff/faculty sponsor/chaperone are the representatives of the University and assist students with compliance of University policies and the rules and regulations of the facility in which the activity is located.
-The Director of Student Organizations & Greek Life reserves the right to require additional chaperones for any activity. - 3.
-Each group will be held responsible for any property damage and for the conduct of individuals (members or guests) attending its social functions.
+The members of the various organizations have the

+- 3. Each group will be held responsible for any property damage and for the conduct of individuals (members or guests) attending its social functions.
 In keeping with University policy, the use or possession of drinks that have alcoholic content is not permitted at any University on-campus function.
 All student organizations that wish to hold an off-campus event where alcohol will be served must send a representative to an alcohol management training session each academic year.
 (Please refer to Section V.N. for more information.) - 4.
 Any group sponsoring an activity on campus is responsible for removing all decorations and returning all properties immediately after the function.
 The use of hay, flammable materials, and/or glitter is not permitted in campus facilities without prior approval. - 5.
-All student organization meetings and activities, which are held on-campus in the evening on Sunday through Thursday, must conclude no later than fifteen (15) minutes prior to the posted closing hours of the building in which the meeting or activity is being held or by 12:00 a.m. (midnight), unless proper prior written authorization is acquired by the ECU Facility Coordinator, and the Director of Student Organizations & Greek Life or Vice President for Student Development.
+All student organization meetings and activities, which are held on-campus in the evening on Sunday through Thursday, must conclude no later than fifteen (15) minutes prior to the posted closing hours of the building in which the meeting or activity is being held or by 12:00 a.m. (midnight), unless proper prior written authorization is acquired by the ECU Facility Coordinator, and the Coordinator of Student Leadership Development & Activities or Vice President for Student

+Development.
 All events held on the weekend must conclude by a reasonable hour.
-The Office of Campus Involvement should be consulted regarding dates and activities previously scheduled to avoid conflict with other school programs.
-The Event Request Form is available in the Office of Campus Involvement, Administration Building, Room 150, (580) 559-5207.
+The Office of Student Leadership Development should be consulted regarding dates and activities previously scheduled to avoid conflict with other school programs.
+The Event Request Form is available in the Office of Student Leadership Development, Bill S. Cole University Center, (580) 559-5207.